mbkoltai/mbkoltai.github.io/_posts/ecopol/2018-09-30-reprod_multipl2.md

 \tag{5}\label{eq5}
 $$

-The vector on the right represents 'final demand' (or final output), these parts of the output do not replace the capital stock and labour used up in this period of production, but can be used to expand the labour force and the capital stock, or spent on consumption by the owners who receive the profits.
+The vector on the right represents 'final demand' (or final output), these parts of the output can be used to expand the labour force and the capital stock, or spent on consumption by the owners who receive the profits.
 Final demand does not include consumption of workers from wages, as this is to reproduce the existing labour force.

 Using column vectors one can write Equation \eqref{eq5} as: